bitnami/bitnami-docker-phabricator/README.md

     bitnami/phabricator:latest
   ```
 ## Accessing [Phabricator scripts](https://secure.phabricator.com/book/phabricator/)
-Standard Phabricator distribution includes a number of unility scripts to configure tools and services included with it.
+Standard Phabricator distribution includes a number of utility scripts to configure tools and services included with it.
 You can find the `/bin/` directory that Phabricator docs mention at `/opt/bitnami/phabricator/bin/` inside the container.

 # Upgrading Phabricator